12 engaging scrollytelling examples to inspire your content

 Why we picked this example

-One of the the best examples of interactive maps, this editorial from NBC News won a webby award for Best Individual Editorial Feature.
+One of the best examples of interactive maps, this editorial from NBC News won a webby award for Best Individual Editorial Feature.
 The story uses scrollytelling to bring several maps to life, including showcasing continued racial segregation over time, from 1930 to 2019.
 In this piece, the maps really tell the story, so written context is added to the map — keeping the imagery visible to readers at the same time.

-5. The road was long: a voice from Ukraine
+7. The road was long: a voice from Ukraine

 What it is: a first-hand account of leaving Ukraine after the Russian invasion.